DistrictDataLabs/pycon2018/us.pycon.org/2018/posters.md

 You can use a variety of software to design your poster.
 We recommend Google Draw, Microsoft Powerpoint, or your favorite presentation software because they easily allow you to add basic shapes, text, and images to your document.
 Just be sure to set your document properties so that you have the correct resolution.
 Of course you can also use the Adobe Creative Suite tools, Inkscape, or Gimp to design and layout your poster, though this is slightly more advanced.

 For more information about designing posters, please see [MakeSigns.com poster tutorials](https://www.makesigns.com/tutorials/).

-MakeSigns.com also has provided PyCon a discount code and flat rate shipping to print your poster.
-Additionally office supply and shipping retail stores also offer printing services.
+[MakeSigns.com also has provided PyCon a discount code and flat rate shipping to print your poster](https://www.makesigns.com/conference/4996/pycon-conference).
+Other options include office supply and shipping retail stores also offer printing services.
 Don't forget to consider how you're going to get your poster to Cleveland as well!
 Either ship it directly to your hotel, or bring it with you as you travel in a tube or other protective carrier.

 ## Frequently Asked Questions